-‘Let Every Child Have a Name: The Road to a World Without Measles’ is the latest exhibit by gifted illustrator Sophie Blackall, to be unveiled today at a partnership meeting of the Measles & Rubella Initiative in Washington D.C.
+‘Let Every Child Have a Name: The Road to a World Without Measles’ is the latest exhibit by gifted illustrator Sophie Blackall, to be unveiled today at a partnership meeting of the Measles & Rubella Partnership in Washington D.C.

-Commissioned by the Initiative, Ms Blackall’s series of evocative illustrations were inspired by her recent journey to the Democratic Republic of Congo where she learned firsthand about measles and its devastating consequences.
+Commissioned by the Partnership, Ms Blackall’s series of evocative illustrations were inspired by her recent journey to the Democratic Republic of Congo where she learned firsthand about measles and its devastating consequences.
 The illustrations tell a story of the toll of measles and the dedication and quiet heroism and the health workers and families working to vaccinate and protect their children.

 “In some parts of Africa, families don’t name their children until the threat of measles has past,” said Ms Blackall.
 That threat disappears entirely when children are vaccinated, and a child can be vaccinated for a single dollar.
 I was so inspired by the dedication and passion of health workers and families in the Congo, and I hope their illustrated stories will inspire others to get involved.
 Together we can support their efforts and work to end measles, and let every child have a name.”